This post was updated on Dec 4, 2017.

-As our repository has grown over the years (we now have over 33,000 plasmids!), the number of sequencing results we analyze as part of our quality control process has steadily grown.
-On a busy week, we may need to analyze more than 100 sequences each day as part of our quality control process.
-Consequently our team has refined our use of the BLAST web browser interface as efficiently as possible.
+As our repository has grown over the years (we now have over 60,000 plasmids!), the number of sequencing results we analyze as part of our quality control process has steadily grown.
+On a busy week, we may need to analyze more than 200 plasmids as part of our quality control process.
+Consequently our team has refined our use of the BLAST web browser interface to be as efficient as possible.

 Choosing a BLAST Program

-Of the five BLAST programs available, we primarily use Standard Nucleotide BLAST (blastn), Standard Protein BLAST (blastp), and Translated BLAST (blastx), depending on the plasmid region sequenced.
+Of the five BLAST programs available, we primarily use Standard Nucleotide BLAST (blastn), Standard Protein BLAST (blastp), and Translated BLAST (blastx).
 NCBI has a terrific getting-started guide for BLAST, which includes a simple explanation of the different BLAST programs, databases, and elements of the BLAST search pages.

-At Addgene, we use blastn to compare our sequencing results with empty vector or gene sequences to first determine how much of the result is trustworthy.
-Then we identify any discrepancies in the nucleotide sequence, such as mismatches, deletions, or insertions.
+At Addgene, we use blastn to identify any discrepancies in Sanger sequences, such as mismatches, deletions, or insertions.
 We use blastp or blastx to compare our sequencing results to protein sequences to check open reading frames (ORFs) and determine the potential effect of any nucleotide discrepancies.
 The blastp and blastx programs are optimized differently and you may want to select one (or both) depending on the information you want to verify.
 We will delve into these differences below.

 Optimizing blastn Searches

-On the Standard Nucleotide BLAST page, the first decision we make is whether to compare our sequencing result to a single known reference sequence or to a BLAST sequence database.
+On the Standard Nucleotide BLAST page, the first decision to make is whether to compare a Sanger sequencing result to a single known reference sequence or to a BLAST sequence database.
 If you know the expected nucleotide sequence, check the “Align two or more sequences” checkbox and paste your reference sequence into the Subject Sequence box that appears.
 Aligning two nucleotide sequences is probably the fastest BLAST search to perform and will save you time compared to other types of BLAST searches.

 If you do not know the exact reference sequence for your result, choose one of the BLAST sequence databases from the dropdown menu.
 Typically, we use the default nucleotide database “Nucleotide collection (nr/nt)” as it contains a composite of GenBank, EMBL, DDBJ, and PDB sequences and may be the most comprehensive for searching.